Finn1510/OpenMCS/README.md

 + syncs your music libruary with the music libruary of your friend
 + remembers music libruary from users (so it doesn't send the same mp3 files multiple times)
 + plays music synced between server and client
++ automatic port forward solution (UPNP)

 ### Planed Features

 + support for more than 2 users
-+ automatic port forward solution
 + friend system so you dont have to type in the IP every time

 ### Dependencies